Getting Started

 The generic class constraints on Saga<TSagaData> require the saga data class to implement the IContainSagaData interface, which specifies properties required by the saga infrastructure.
 However, it is much easier to directly inherit ContainSagaData, which already specifies these properties.

 One exception comes when using NHibernate's [RowVersion] attribute to control optimistic concurrency.
 This attribute is not compatible with derived classes.
-In this case the saga data class must implement IContainSagaData directly.
-For this scenario, the NSB0012 diagnostic can be suppressed to remove the warning.
+In this case, the saga data class must implement IContainSagaData directly.
+The NSB0012 diagnostic can be suppressed for this scenario to remove the warning.

 Reply in Saga should be ReplyToOriginator